Toolkit for Preventing Sexual Harassment (PATH to Care)

 The BPH SVSH Prevention Committee currently conducts several SVSH-related training for BPH.
 Committee members who conduct these trainings participate in a train-the-trainer workshop hosted by the PATH to Care Center every summer.
 If your team, department, or unit is interested in receiving an in-person training, please contact email@example.com.

 - New Graduate Student Training: All incoming graduate and professional students are required to complete an in-person SVSH training to be completed within the first six weeks of the start of the program.
 The BPH SVSH Prevention Committee currently facilitates these trainings for all BPH graduate students, excluding OOMPH and JMP students.

 - New Graduate Student Instructor Training: The SVSH Prevention Committee also facilitates training with first-time Graduate Student Instructors (GSIs) in the Fall Semester BPH Pedagogy course on how to create an inclusive and respectful classroom.

 The committee is building out prevention activities to address the results of the BPH MyVoice Report, from the campus-wide MyVoice Survey conducted by PATH to Care in 2018.
 These results will also be used as baseline data to evaluate our efforts.

 Principles of Community Statement

-The committee will be presenting its work from the Spring 2019 SVSH Working Group, which piloted PATH to Care’s toolkit to prevent SVSH in academic departments, in partnership with PATH to Care at the 2020 National Conference on Health and Domestic Violence.
-The conference was postponed due to COVID-19 and the rescheduled presentation is to be determined.
+The committee presented its work from the Spring 2019 SVSH Working Group, which piloted PATH to Care’s toolkit to prevent SVSH in academic departments, in partnership with PATH to Care at the National Conference on Health and Domestic Violence in Spring 2021.